Dream League Soccer 2026

 How much does it cost?

-- Free to play with third-party advertising
+- Free-to-play with third-party advertising

-- In-app purchases for virtual items and currency
+- In-app purchases for virtual items

 Who Built It?